|This is typically a formula that you want to check to see if it evaluates into an error. Any value can be inserted into this input.

 Incorporating this function can be helpful in preventing formulas dependent on other formulas (such as a subtotal) to error out.

 The IFERROR function can also be used to make your spreadsheet more visually appealing by ridding your cells of those nasty-looking error values.
 Caution must be used though, because adding this function to a formula will make it much harder to notice possible errors that could arise from different values in your cells.

 Prior to the creation of the IFERROR function, you may have had to use a formula that looked like this to rid your cells of #DIV/0 errors.

 As you probably can imagine, if a gigantic formula required the handling of errors in various parts, adding extra IF functions was never a fun task.
-Luckily, most of us now can shorten our formulas enormously.
+Luckily, most of us can now shorten our formulas enormously.
 By using an IFERROR function we can shorten our formula to state:

 Real World Uses

 Now that you've gone through what IFERROR does, you need to learn how you can put it to use.
 Let's skip all the hypothetical stuff and go straight into practical ways you can start using this function TODAY!
-Feel free to download the following examples by clicking on the green download link:

 More Descriptive Error Messages